 In addition to technological availability and economic achievability, the additional factors that EPA must consider in setting ELGs based on BAT do not alter the conclusion that EPA properly selected biological treatment to achieve full denitrification, chemical precipitation, and tertiary filtration as the bases for TN and TP limitations.
-EPA must set BAT based on a number of technology-related factors.257 EPA developed the TN and TP limits in part based on site visits to MPP facilities with these BAT technologies in place.258 In selecting facilities for site visits, EPA considered many of the statutory BAT factors, including facility process time, age, size, processes employed, and pollution prevention techniques used.259 "During each visit, EPA collected information on facility process operations including recent changes and upgrades, wastewater treatment operations, water usage, and waste management operations."260 See section IV.D for discussion of EPA's cost evaluation.
+EPA must set BAT based on a number of technology-related factors.
+EPA developed the TN and TP limits in part based on site visits to MPP facilities with these BAT technologies in place.
+In selecting facilities for site visits, EPA considered many of the statutory BAT factors, including facility process time, age, size, processes employed, and pollution prevention techniques used.
+Under the process and upgrades, wastewater treatment operations, water usage, and waste management operations.
+See section IV.D for discussion of EPA's cost evaluation.
 See sections III.A, III.C. and IX for a discussion of EPA's consideration of non-water quality environmental impacts.